tari-project/tari/SECURITY.md

 * Respond to your report promptly, and work with you to understand and validate your report;
 * Let you know if your report qualifies for a bounty reward within five business days;
 * Strive to keep you informed about the progress of a vulnerability as it is processed;
 * Work to remediate discovered vulnerabilities in a timely manner, within our operational constraints;
 * Extend [Safe Harbor](#safe-harbor) for your vulnerability research that is related to this policy; and

 If your report qualifies for a bounty reward, we will:

 * Set a risk level of severity and the reward size within five business days;
-* Resolve qualifying vulnerabilities within 90 days (1 day for critical, 1-2 weeks for high, 4-8 weeks for medium, and 90 days for low issues);
+* Resolve qualifying vulnerabilities within 60 days (1 day for critical, 1-2 weeks for high, 4-8 weeks for medium, and 60 days for low issues);
 * Notify you once an issue has been resolved; and
-* Provide a time window for lifting restrictions around public disclosure.
+* Provide a time window for the lifting of restrictions around public disclosure.

 ## Our Expectations